Packing for Camp

 Suggested: Stuffed animals; photos of family or pets; musical instruments; camera; games, books and/or crafts for rest period.

-Helpful: "Crazy Creek"-style outdoor chair.
-(These and other optional items can be found at Planet Meg, the greatest camp store in the galaxy!)
+Helpful and cool HVC "stuff" can be found at Planet Meg, the greatest camp store in the galaxy!
+See right column.

 Optional: (Camp has all of these items available as well.)
 Fishing gear, costumes for theatre activities, tennis racket, skateboard, tap shoes, guitar, baseball glove, dance music.